 As a plot, this film is pretty loaded.
 Rather than using one element from Billie’s life to deliver a powerful message to its audience, the film has crammed in many plot points from Billie’s life.
 At times, it almost feels a little unsure which message will be the film’s prime focus.
 For the most part, the film’s pacing was great, but the third act had some issues for me.
 As it wobbled towards its finale, many moments felt repetitive and vague, becoming tiring to see.
 Viewers should also be aware that this film contains high-level drug use and nudity.
 While I understand this was an attempt to make the movie feel raw and powerful, some moments, including lengthy sex scenes, feel as if they have no real purpose to the film and felt unnecessary.

 Overall, I found this film to be quite fascinating.
 The film’s major highlight is the stunning and tremendous performance by Andra Day, who is highly believable as Billie Holiday.
 The soundtrack is terrific!
-For the most part, I enjoyed the movie, but the film has a third act that felt repetitive and wobbles to its finish line.
+For the most part, I enjoyed the movie, but it has a third act that felt repetitive and wobbles to its finish line.
 No matter- the film left me with multiple feelings due to its many topics and subplots from Billie’s personal life.

 The United States Vs. Billy Holiday (2021) is Now Available on Digital!